-- Counseling (School and Mental Health)

-- Curriculum and Instruction

-- Educational Administration and Supervision

-- English
+- Counseling (School and Mental Health and Student Affairs and College Counseling) - Curriculum and Instruction - Educational Administration and Supervision - Elementary or Secondary Education (Initial Licensure program)

 DEGREE APPLICATION PROCEDURES

 The admission requirements for the Master of Education degree are a twostep process.
 All requirements for Educational Administration and Supervision majors (Leadership license) are included on pages 30-32.